Operation Garlic

-Operation Garlic was an attack on the Dortmund-Ems Canal by 617 Squadron carried out on 14-16 September 1943.
-The operation was unsuccessful.
-The canal was not significantly damaged by the attack, while 617 squadron lost five of the eight aircraft and crews involved in the operation.
+Operation Garlic was an operation to attack the Dortmund-Ems Canal by 617 Squadron carried out on 14-16 September 1943; the operation was unsuccessful as the canal was not significantly damaged by the attack, while 617 Squadron lost six of the nine aircraft and crews involved in the operation.

 Concept

 The Dortmund-Ems Canal was a significant industrial highway, making it a suitable target.
 It was believed that if several 12,000lb bombs were dropped on the aqueduct at low level then it could be breached.
 The large bombs used had a poor aerodynamic design.
 To deliver them accurately they had to be dropped from a low level.
 For this reason, 617 Squadron was assigned the job of destroying the canal.

 Raid

-The raid was undertaken by eight Avro Lancaster aircraft of 617 Squadron supported by six de Havilland Mosquito aircraft from 418 and 605 squadrons.
-The raid was scheduled for the night of 14/15 September however aircraft were recalled whilst over the North Sea due to fog and mist over the target.
-Whilst returning, Squadron Leader (S/Ldr) Maltby's aircraft hit the sea and all the crew were killed.
+The raid was undertaken by eight Avro Lancaster aircraft of 617 Squadron supported by six de Havilland Mosquito aircraft from 418 and 605 Squadrons.
+The raid was scheduled for the night of 14/15 September; however, the aircraft were recalled whilst over the North Sea due to fog and mist over the target.
+Whilst returning, Squadron Leader (S/Ldr) Maltby's aircraft hit the sea, possibly after colliding with a Mosquito which was returning from a different raid, and all the crew were killed.
 Flight Lieutenant (F/Lt) Shannon and his crew circled the wreckage site for two hours waiting for rescue.
 Maltby's body was the only one recovered.

-The attack was re-launched on the night of the 15/16.
-The point of attack was nearby to Munster where the canal divided into two branches.
+The attack was re-launched on the night of the 15/16, with the same Lancasters involved, except that F/Lt Martin took the place of Maltby.
+The point of attack was nearby to Münster where the canal divided into two branches.
 The attacking force was split into two groups with three Mosquitos for each four Lancasters plus an additional two reserve Lancasters, the main purpose of the Mosquitos being to defend the Lancasters from flak.
 The visibility on the raid was reported to be very bad, preventing accurate location of the target.